Home Discover Australia The Great Ocean Road in 3 days

 Day two is the big sight-seeing day as it will include Cape Otway and the 12 Apostles which is the most famous part of the route.

 First off- definitely go to Cape Otway!
 It’s a detour off the main route but well worth it.
 As you drive down the road keep your eyes peeled for a glimpse of koalas.
 Or more accurately keep your eyes peeled for the group of tourists who are standing and pointing at them.
-It’s amazing to see them in the wild and as they don’t move very fast, or at all really.
-You can take as many pictures you can until you have the perfect Instagram-worthy one.
-The koalas are so cute and you can get really close to them so we’d definitely recommend doing it.
 Also at the end of the road is a nice lighthouse.
 You can go inside and right to the top of it and get a great view of the coast.

 After this go to see the Bay of Islands.
 It is even better than the 12 Apostles.
 The best time to go is at sunset as the whole bay looks like it’s going up in fire.
 You can sit on the beach and watch the sun go down.
 Another great picnic spot amongst the thousands on the route.